senad-d/senad-d.github.io/_tabs/diagrams.md

 ![fllow_github](https://github.com/senad-d/senad-d.github.io/blob/49ce32e6c45c8eb1c6578b56e1ef79e9eae034be/_media/gif/GitHub-flow-v2.gif?raw=true){: .shadow }

-# ECS Fargate with CloudFront distribution - AWS
+# Embrace the Power of AWS ECS Fargate!
-In the realm of AWS, ECS Fargate serves as an orchestration powerhouse for running containers without the burden of managing infrastructure.
-It dynamically scales based on workloads, adapting to changing demands effortlessly.
+In the dynamic realm of AWS, ECS Fargate emerges as an orchestration powerhouse, enabling seamless container deployment sans the hassle of managing infrastructure.
+It effortlessly scales in response to fluctuating workloads, ensuring optimal performance without manual intervention.

-Imagine your database residing within an ECS container, ensuring a standardized and secure environment.
-This encapsulation facilitates consistent deployments and provides robust isolation.
+Imagine a scenario where your database resides within an ECS container, guaranteeing a standardized and secure environment.
+This encapsulation not only streamlines deployments but also ensures robust isolation, bolstering your application's resilience.

-On the frontend, leverage the scalable storage of S3 for static assets, delivered globally by CloudFront for low-latency content distribution.
-Deployment becomes a technical symphony with ECS supporting blue-green deployments, allowing seamless updates and rollbacks through versioned container images.
-For monitoring and troubleshooting, CloudWatch captures detailed logs and insights, acting as the grand observatory for your application's performance.
-Fargate's cost-effectiveness stems from its serverless model, where you pay only for the computational resources consumed by your containers.
+On the frontend, capitalize on the scalable storage capabilities of S3 for hosting static assets, seamlessly delivered worldwide through CloudFront for lightning-fast content distribution.
+With ECS facilitating blue-green deployments, updates and rollbacks become a breeze, empowering you to iterate efficiently through versioned container images.

+For monitoring and troubleshooting, lean on CloudWatch to capture detailed logs and insights, serving as the grand observatory for your application's performance.
+And let's not forget about Fargate's cost-effectiveness, rooted in its serverless model, where you pay only for the computational resources consumed by your containers.

+Unlock the potential of AWS ECS Fargate and orchestrate your deployment with precision, efficiency, and cost-effectiveness!

 ![ECS](https://github.com/senad-d/senad-d.github.io/blob/b81c05fa558c1917ee6fae1fec1d3f0667777ff0/_media/gif/ecs_infra.gif?raw=true){: .shadow }

-# Multi tenancy AWS account (IaaS)
+# Unlock the Power of AWS Organizations!
-In the shared realm of AWS, multi-tenancy is a collaborative tale where diverse tenants coexist on common ground.
-Imagine a community where tenants enjoy Cost Efficiency, pooling resources for shared gains.
-They optimize resource use, efficiently allocating EC2 instances and storage—creating a symphony of Resource Optimization.
-As the community grows, the narrative unfolds with seamless Scalability, allowing tenants to dynamically adapt.
-Security, a vigilant guardian, ensures Isolation and Security through well-configured VPCs and IAM roles.
-In this shared space, Operational Efficiency takes center stage, streamlining tasks like monitoring and updates across tenants.
-AWS Organizations becomes a hub for Centralized Management, fostering collaboration in billing, compliance, and overall account management.Flexibility becomes a recurring theme, with the shared environment adapting to diverse workloads.
-Real-life scenarios include SaaS providers hosting multiple customers and enterprises managing departmental applications within a unified AWS account.
+🔍 Dive into this enlightening post shedding light on AWS Organizations and its transformative impact on cloud management within your organization.

+🌟 Organizational Structure: AWS Organizations enables you to centrally manage and govern multiple AWS accounts, streamlining administrative tasks and enhancing security across your entire organization.

+🚀 Consolidated Billing: With AWS Organizations, you can consolidate billing across all linked accounts, simplifying financial management and gaining insights into your organization's AWS spending patterns.

+🔑 Policy Management: Seamlessly enforce policies and compliance standards across your AWS accounts with AWS Organizations, ensuring consistency and mitigating risks effectively.

+💡 Resource Sharing: Facilitate resource sharing across accounts effortlessly, enabling collaboration and maximizing resource utilization within your organization.

+🔒 Security & Compliance: Bolster security and compliance posture with centralized management of IAM policies, ensuring secure access control and adherence to regulatory requirements.

+🎯 Cost Optimization: Leverage AWS Organizations to implement cost allocation tags and optimize resource usage, empowering you to make data-driven decisions and drive cost efficiency within your organization.

+🌐 Global Reach: With support for global deployment, AWS Organizations scales with your organization's growth, providing a robust foundation for expanding your cloud footprint across regions.

+🚀 Embrace the transformative capabilities of AWS Organizations and revolutionize your organization's cloud management practices today!

 ![Multi tenancy](https://github.com/senad-d/senad-d.github.io/blob/673c8dbb7c8953dc4fe46794a6e9a5628cb327ed/_media/gif/AWS-Cloud.gif?raw=true){: .shadow }

-# K8s Deployments
+# Dive into Kubernetes Deployment Architecture!

-This diagram provides a clear overview of the deployment of an application in a Kubernetes cluster, along with the interactions between its various components.
+🔍 Take a peek at this informative diagram illustrating the deployment of an application within a Kubernetes cluster, showcasing the intricate interactions between its various components.

-In Kubernetes, Pods are the smallest units that can be scheduled, hosting containers that facilitate shared storage and network resources.
-ReplicaSets (rs) ensures that a specified number of identical Pods are always running.
-Deployments (deploy) provide a control layer that allows for declarative scaling of replicas, along with additional features like rollback and various update strategies.
-Kubernetes employs ConfigMaps (cm), key-value dictionaries for configuration data, and Secrets (secret) for sensitive information like passwords.
-Persistent Volumes (pv) provide an abstraction of underlying storage, allowing data to persist through container restarts.
-Persistent Volume Claims (pvc) enable Pods to request provisioned volumes.
-Services (svc) provide abstractions allowing access to Pods via selectors, and balance incoming traffic between Pods, eliminating the need to know individual Pod IPs.
-Ingress (ing) controllers, such as NGINX or Traefik, facilitate path rewriting and load balancing.
-Service Accounts (sa) are used to provide an identity for processes that run in a Pod.
+🌟 Pods: These serve as the fundamental units within Kubernetes, hosting containers that share storage and network resources, forming the building blocks of your application.

+🔄 ReplicaSets (rs): Ensuring high availability, ReplicaSets guarantee a specified number of identical Pods are continuously running, maintaining resilience within your cluster.

+🚀 Deployments (deploy): Acting as the control layer, Deployments offer declarative scaling of replicas, alongside advanced features like rollback and various update strategies, streamlining your deployment processes.

+🔑 ConfigMaps (cm) & Secrets (secret): Handling configuration data and sensitive information like passwords respectively, ConfigMaps and Secrets play pivotal roles in managing application configurations securely.

+💾 Persistent Volumes (pv) & Persistent Volume Claims (pvc): Abstracting underlying storage, Persistent Volumes ensure data persists across container restarts, while Persistent Volume Claims enable Pods to request provisioned volumes as needed.

+🎯 Services (svc): Providing abstractions for accessing Pods via selectors and load balancing incoming traffic, Services eliminate the necessity of individual Pod IPs, enhancing scalability and reliability.

+🌐 Ingress (ing) Controllers: Facilitating path rewriting and load balancing, Ingress controllers such as NGINX or Traefik play crucial roles in managing external access to your services, enhancing routing flexibility.

+🔒 Service Accounts (sa): Offering identities for processes running within Pods, Service Accounts ensure secure access control within your Kubernetes environment.

+Explore the intricacies of Kubernetes deployment architecture and unlock the full potential of your applications with these powerful components!

 ![k8s Deployments](https://github.com/senad-d/senad-d.github.io/blob/047ec0ebea07b2fa87d7cac1d1956eb1a8afa432/_media/gif/k8s_deployment.gif?raw=true){: .shadow }